y11en/tlse/README.md

 It has a low level interface, efficient for non-blocking, asynchronous sockets, and a blocking, libssl-style interface.

 It implements all what is needed for the TLS protocol version 1.2 and a pem/der parser.
-From tomcrypt it uses RSA, ECDSA and AES(CBC) encryption/decryption, SHA1, SHA256, SHA384, SHA512 and HMAC functions.
+From tomcrypt it uses RSA, ECDSA and AES(GCM and CBC) encryption/decryption, SHA1, SHA256, SHA384, SHA512 and HMAC functions.

 Now it supports client certificate.
 To request a client certificate, call ``tls_request_client_certificate(TLSContext *)`` following ``tls_accept(TLSContext *)``.